sendwithus/docs/v1/il8n.md

 ## Post translated strings (`.po`)

-Use this endpoint to `POST` a `.zip` file containing `.po` files, each `.op` file named to match the locale it is intended for.
+Use this endpoint to `POST` a `.zip` file containing `.po` files, each `.po` file named to match the locale it is intended for.
 See examples below for specifics.

 POST `/il8n/po/(:tag)`